-Most runners know how it feels to run out of gas somewhere near the end of a longer run.
+Most runners know how it feels to run out of gas somewhere near the end of a long run.
 Over the course of several minutes or miles, things can go from good to bad to unbearable.

 Marathoners and half-marathoners are usually aware of the importance of fuelling for success in longer distance running events.
 Experts routinely recommend that runners of all abilities pay special attention to their fueling needs both before, during and after a long run or race.

 As far as performance is concerned, any run lasting about 75 minutes or more–think anything longer than about 15K–could benefit from fuelling with some simple sugars (carbohydrates).
 This can come in a variety of forms such as energy drinks, gels, bars or chews (even candy, dried fruit or maple syrup can work) which come in a seemingly endless array of flavours, making it easy to find something that works for you.